Moving off safely and smoothly

 When you’re about to move off, it’s vital to check that it’s safe to go.
 Use your mirrors and look all around you to see what other road users are doing and to check the road.

-Although your mirrors help you see around the car, there are blind spots your mirrors cannot reach.
-You must also turn and look over your right shoulder before you move off from the left-hand side of the road and over both your shoulders when moving off from the right-hand side to check it’s safe to move.
+Although your mirrors help you see around the car, there are blind spots they don't show you.
+To check blind spots and make sure its safe to move off you must turn and look around over your right shoulder before you move off from the left-hand side of the road and over both your shoulders when moving off from the right-hand side of the road.

 Mirrors – Signal – Manoeuvre